signalsciences/terraform-provider-sigsci/docs/resources/corp_cloudwaf_certificate.md

 - `fingerprint` - SHA1 fingerprint of the certififcate.
 - `status` - Current status of the certificate - could be one of "unknown", "active", "pendingverification", "expired", "error".
 - `subject_alternative_names` - Subject alternative names from the uploaded certificate.
-- `created_by` - Email address of the user that created the certfificate.
-- `created` - Created RFC3339 date time.
-- `updated_by` - Email address of the user that updated the certificate.
-- `updated_at` - Updated RFC3339 date time.

 ### Import
 You can import corp lists with the generic site import formula